 - Remote Monitoring & Management of all devices

 - Apogee-Staffed Help Desk in the U.S. & Canada

-If you’re able to make it to one of our offices in Pittsburgh, Boston, Toronto, or Dover, we invite prospective clients to see our techs in action and take a tour of our facilities.
+If you’re able to make it to one of our offices in Pittsburgh, Boston, or Toronto, we invite prospective clients to see our techs in action and take a tour of our facilities.
 Upon agreement, our onboarding process begins and one of our dedicated account managers begins the transition working with our team of techs.
 This account manager is your single point of contact throughout, ensuring a clean transfer and clear communication about what is going on with your environment.
 Once the transition is complete, you get to experience peace of mind as we’re fully responsible for the management of your environment, and you can focus on running your business.

 There’s a lot that sets Apogee apart, from our knowledge base across dozens of techs to our standards and tools, but the Apogee Advantage is truly unique.
 We don’t want to pitch you on our various service offerings; we want to know about your business goals, have you feel what it’s like to work with us, and see us in action.
 We know the journey as a buyer for any service or product is difficult, and we want to give you confidence in us before signing on a dotted line.
 If that sounds good to you, get in touch with us.